Bevy raises $40M for enterprise events in deal anchored by 25 Black investors

 The new funding will be used to grow Bevy’s team from 100 employees to 250 in 2021.
 Bevy’s completely remote workforce is located in 10 different countries on four continents.

-Lowry, who was the first Black employee at McKinsey in 1968, said in an interview that adding the Black investors was also a stroke of genius because now Andersen will be able to tap into the networks of the Black investors to stir up more minority candidates.
+Lowry, who was the first Black employee at McKinsey in 1968, said in an interview that adding the Black investors was also a stroke of genius because now Andersen will be able to tap into the networks of these investors to stir up more minority candidates.
 That group wants the company to succeed and so they will only recommend the best candidates, Lowry said.

 “Derek has the strongest, most well-connected Black people in America to help him recruit and build his organization,” Lowry said.
 “I don’t think anybody’s ever taken advantage of that.
 I think it’s a tremendous thing.”